Teachable is one of the most emerging online learning management platforms.

 Besides, there is an option to turn on/off comments for each lecture.
 Lastly, a Drip option lets you publish your course after specific days of student enrollment.

 Overall, the user interface of Teachable is straightforward.
-Although you are entirely new to LMS, you may find yourself stuck; with its drag and drop builder, you can get started quickly.
+Although you are entirely new to LMS, you may find yourself stuck; with its drag-and-drop builder, you can get started quickly.

 You can create engaging and straightforward quizzes with multiple-choice options to test your student’s knowledge.
 You can have multiple or one correct answer.
 Additionally, you can also decide whether the quiz will be graded or not.

 If you decide to keep it graded, you can view the score in the reporting area.
 You can create quizzes easily with Teachable.
-However, remember that there are various restrictions on the quiz building.
+However, remember that there are various restrictions on quiz building.

 For example, there is no option for bulk import.
 For example, if you already have questions ready, you will have to enter them one by one.
-Furthermore, there is no option to give feedback to your students or explanation for the answers.
+Furthermore, there is no option to give feedback to your students or an explanation for the answers.

 Customization and Designing

 Customization and design are two of the crucial parameters to consider when you are picking your ideal LMS.
 You need your courses to match your website and brand.

 You get two customization and designing options -Customization of your website and customization of courses pages.
 Let us take a look at the two in detail.

 You get powerful customization options from Teachable.
 You can tap on the ‘site’ option from the primary sidebar for all the design and customization options from the dashboard.